mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Leaf Node Validation

+The validity of a LeafNode needs to be verified at a few stages:

+* When a LeafNode is downloaded in a KeyPackage, before it is used to add the client to the group
+* When a LeafNode is received by a group member in an Add, Update, or Commit message
+* When a client joining a group receives LeafNode objects for the other members of the group in the group's ratchet tree

 To verify that a LeafNode is valid regardless of its use, the client starts with the following steps: